The result of an IndyRef today – 5 November 2023

-The current polling position is therefore not wildly different from that seen in the 2016 Independence referendum, when 55.3% of Scottish voters opposed plans for an Independent Scotland, with 44.7% voting in favour.
+This compares with the position in the 2014 Independence referendum, when 55.3% of Scottish voters opposed plans for an Independent Scotland, with 44.7% voting in favour. .

 Notable recent polls

-Further details of the latest voting intentions in relation to a Scottish independence referendum can be seen in the most recent individual polls:
+Further details of the latest voting intentions in relation to a potential second referendum on Scottish independence can be seen in the most recent individual polls: